Captison/takedown/readme.md

 <img src="https://raw.githubusercontent.com/Captison/takedown/refs/heads/develop/logo-main.png" alt="logo" width="500" >

-A markdown parser that puts you in control.
+*A markdown parser that puts you in control.*

+The goal of this project is to have a compliant markdown parser that also allows for full control of the target document structure.

 ## How do I use this?